Giorgi/DuckDB.NET/README.md

 [DuckDB](https://duckdb.org/) bindings for C#

-Note: The library is in very early stage and constributions are more than wellcome.
+Note: The library is in very early stage and contributions are more than wellcome.

 ## Usage